2do2go/mongodbext/README.md

 	* obj: for findAndModify operation only.
 Object before remove operation

 More information about how hooks work can be found on [mhook documentation page](https://github.com/okv/node-mhook)

+To create collection that will throw error in findOne if no item had been returned option **throwFindOneError**.
+If in some cases you don't want to throwing error you should pass option noError in findOne query.

 ## Example